lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Finally, let us use the *fix NPT* to control the temperature, as well as the pressure by allowing the box size to be rescaled along the *x* axis:
+    Finally, let us use the *fix npt* to control the temperature, as well as the pressure by allowing the box size to be rescaled along the *x* axis:

 ..  code-block:: lammps